jfseb/fdevstart/README.md

    done
 * todo: what is is X

+* listme should separate by domain, e.g. list all element names now lists earth (!)

 * add descriptions to the categories and domains.

 * add linsk to the FioriSAP model